-In 2021, the Company classified certain transmitter equipment and land under investment properties amounting to \$\mathbb{P}37\$ million and \$\mathbb{P}136\$ million, respectively, as noncurrent assets held for sale (see Notes 10 and 11).
-In February 2022, the Company sold its transmitter equipment for \$\mathbb{P}99\$ million.
+In 2021, the Company classified certain transmitter equipment and land under investment properties amounting to ₱37 million and ₱136 million, respectively, as noncurrent assets held for sale (see Notes 10 and 11).
+In February 2022, the Company sold its transmitter equipment for ₱99 million.
+In June 2022, the Company sold its investment properties for ₱951 million.

-Noncurrent assets held for sale are included as part of "Content Production and Distribution" business segment until March 31, 2022 and December 31, 2021 (see Note 5).
+Noncurrent assets held for sale are included as part of "Content Production and Distribution" business segment in December 31, 2021 (see Note 5).